Russia opposition leader Alexei Navalny unconscious in hospital with suspected poisoning | DW | 20.08.2020

 Russian opposition leader Alexei Navalny was in hospital after a suspected poisoning on Thursday.

-He was unconscious and in intensive care after his airplane made an emergency landing, according to his spokeswoman.
+He was unconscious and in intensive care after his airplane made an emergency landing, according to his spokeswoman, Kira Yarmysh.

-He started feeling unwell on a flight from the Siberian city of Tomsk to Moscow, spokeswoman Kira Yarmysh said.
+He started feeling unwell on a flight from the Siberian city of Tomsk to Moscow, she said.
 The plane landed in Omsk and he was taken to hospital.

 "We assume that Alexei was poisoned with something mixed with his tea," she said.
 "That's the only thing he drank this morning."